tahmidrana/tahmidrana.github.io/src/content/blog/adding-new-user-ubuntu.md

 After creating a linux server, the first thing we should do is to create a non-root user.
 Because, running as the root user gives complete control over a system and users, which is really dangerous.
 To create a non-root user we need to follow below instructions.

 ## Prerequisites
-* Access to your Ubuntu System as root or via sudo command is required
+* Access to your Ubuntu System as root or via sudo command is required.

 ## Step 1- Login to server using ssh:
 Use below command to Login to your ubuntu server from terminal.
 Use powershell or git bash from windows pc.